Disha9248/PowerBI_Projects/HR Analytics/Readme.md

 ## Conclusion
 This project provides an excellent opportunity for me as a beginners to gain tableau knowledge to solve practical data problems.
 By working through these, I gain hands-on experience with Visulization, graphs, date manipulation, and conditional logic.

+- Out of 1,470 employees, 237 have left, indicating a notable turnover rate.
+- The 26-35 age group (116 employees) has the highest attrition, followed by the 18-25 age group (44 employees).
+- Employees with around 1 year of experience (59 employees) show the highest attrition, indicating early-stage disengagement.
+- The majority of employees leaving are in the lowest salary bracket (up to 5K), accounting for 163 out of 237 attritions.
+- Laboratory Technicians (62), Sales Executives (57), and Research Scientists (47) face the highest attrition.
+- Employees from Life Sciences (38%) and Medical (27%) have the highest attrition.